Harry M. Caudill: Biography

-Caudill served in World War II as a private in the U.S. Army.
-After which, he was elected three times to the Kentucky State House of Representatives.
-He taught in the History Department at the University of Kentucky from 1976 to 1984.
+Caudill served in World War II as a private in the U.S. Army and was a 1948 graduate of the University of Kentucky law school.
+He was elected as a Democrat to the Kentucky House of Representatives in 1953, 1955, and 1959 to represent Letcher County.
+He taught in the History Department at the university from 1976 to 1984, and was named to UK's Hall of Distinguished Alumni in 1980.

-A common theme explored in many of Caudill's writings is the historic underdevelopment of the Appalachian region (particularly his own home area of southeastern Kentucky).
-In several of his books (most prominently Night Comes to the Cumberlands, 1962) and many of his published articles, he probes the historical poverty of the region, which he attributes in large part to the rapacious policies of the coal mining industries active in the region, as well as their backers: bankers of the northeastern United States.
-He notes that such interests most often had their headquarters not in Appalachia but in the Northeast or Midwest, and thus failed to properly reinvest their sizable profits in the Appalachian region.
-Following publication of Night Comes to the Cumberlands, President John F. Kennedy appointed a commission to investigate conditions in the region and subsequently more than $15 billion in aid was invested in the region over twenty-five years.
+A common theme explored in many of Caudill's writings is the historic underdevelopment of Appalachia, particularly his home area of southeastern Kentucky.
+In several of his books (most prominently Night Comes to the Cumberlands, 1962) and many of his published articles, he probes the historical poverty of the region, which he attributes in large part to the rapacious policies of the coal mining industries in the region, as well as their backers: politicians of Kentucky and bankers of the northeastern United States.
+He notes that the owners and financiers of the industry had their headquarters not in Appalachia but in the Northeast or Midwest, and argued that they failed to properly reinvest their sizable profits in the Appalachian region.
+Following publication of Night Comes to the Cumberlands, President John F. Kennedy appointed a commission to investigate conditions in the region and subsequently the federal government invested more than $15 billion in the region over the first 25 years of the Appalachian Regional Commission.

-In his later years he became an active opponent of the rapidly growing practice of strip mining as practiced by companies working in Appalachia, which he believed was causing irreparable harm to the land and its people.
+Caudill became an active opponent of the rapidly growing practice of strip mining in Appalachia, which he believed was causing irreparable harm to the land and its people.
 He published articles in many magazines in addition to speaking out about the subject.
 Caudill pointed out that strip mining could be done responsibly as in England, Germany, and Czechoslovakia where topsoil, subsoil, and rocks are removed separately and placed back in layers in their original order.
+His efforts contributed to passage of the first federal strip-mine law in 1977.

-Caudill became interested in the work of William Shockley, a scientist with controversial eugenicist stances at Stanford University in California.
+He became interested in the work of William Shockley, a Stanford University scientist with controversial eugenicist stances.
 Caudill came to believe in Shockley's theory of "dysgenics," the argument that unintelligent people weaken the genes of a "race" over time.
 He felt that "genetic decline" in Eastern Kentucky contributed to issues of poverty.
 "The slobs continue to multiply," Caudill wrote in a 1975 letter to Time magazine.
 The editors of Time rejected Caudill's letter.

-He also produced several volumes of folklore and oral history, which he collected himself from residents of the area centering on Letcher County and Harlan County, Kentucky.
+Caudill also produced several volumes of folklore and oral history, which he collected himself from residents of southeastern Kentucky.
 One of those oral history interviews in 1941 of a man who would have been about 90 years old, was the basis for the 1995 movie, Pharaoh's Army, starring Chris Cooper, Patricia Clarkson, and Kris Kristofferson.

-Caudill killed himself with a gunshot to the head in 1990, faced with an advancing case of Parkinson's disease.
+Faced with an advancing case of Parkinson's disease in 1990, Caudill killed himself with a gunshot to the head in the yard of his home, facing the mountains he wrote about.
 He is buried in Battle Grove Cemetery, Cynthiana, Kentucky.